Maharjn/JATEApplication/README.md

  Mahalakshmi Rajendran

 ## Test Instructions
-- Run npm run start from the root directory
+- Run 'npm run start' from the root directory

-- The user opens the text editor, the user will find the IndexedDB has immediately created a database storage.
+- When the user opens the text editor, the user will find the IndexedDB has immediately created a database storage.

 - When the user enters content and subsequently clicks off of the DOM window, the content in the text editor is saved with IndexedDB.

 - When the user reopens the text editor after closing it, the content in the text editor has been retrieved from the IndexedDB.

 ## Screenshots

-Browser Version:
+* Browser Version:

 ![JATE Application Screen](images/jate-1.PNG)

-Service Broker:
+* Service Broker:

 ![JATE Application Service Broker](images/jate-2.PNG)

-Manifest:
+* Manifest:

 ![JATE Application Manifest](images/jate-3.PNG)

-IndexedDB:
+* IndexedDB:

 ![JATE Application IndexedDB](images/jate-4.PNG)

-Local Version:(Downloaded Version)
+* Local Version:(Downloaded Version)

 ![JATE Application downloaded locally](images/jate-5.PNG)

 ## Github